ginnox/CanalNetworkDocs/DesignOfRegulatingStructures/DesignOfRegulatingStructures.md

 *Interactive sizing tool showing drag feature for downstream cutoff depth.*

+### Changing views

+The module undertakes design works in longitudinal and transverse views.
+To access these views simply go to `Workflow > Next View`.
+This menu command will change the view as follows:

+- if current view is transverse section view (face upstream), the the command will change the view to longitudinal section view.

+- if current view is longitudinal section view, the command will change the view to transverse seciton view.

+A third view is the plan view.
+In this view, the arrangement of the different components of the structure in the x-y direction (from top view) are displayed.
+To generate the plan view, go to `Workflow > Plan View`.

+Sample views are inclued in following section.

 ### Changing Energy Dessipation Mechanism

 This is important as the performance of the structure depends largely on the abiilty of the provisions for the structure to efficiently and adquately dessipate any excess energy with in the confines of the structure.
 Depending on the amount of excess energy reaching and leaving the stilling pool, the user can vary the provissions to come to an acceptable design.